PolarGoose/DirectoryOpus-TabLabelizer-plugin/README.md

 * Afterwards, every time you open a tab or change a folder, the tab label will display the full/shortened path in its label, taking into account defined folder aliases, as shown in the screenshot in the Description.
 * Script configuration:
   * You can specify the maximum tab length in the script configuration menu
-  * You can customize folder aliases ignore list by modifying `folderAliasesToIgnore` variable at the beginning of the script
+  * You can customize the folder aliases ignore list by modifying `folderAliasesToIgnore` variable at the beginning of the script

 # References
 * [Discussion of this plugin on DOpus forum](https://resource.dopus.com/t/tab-labelizer-plugin-to-assign-more-detailed-names-to-tabs/37275)